Ferrocene: Structure and bonding

 Each ring has six π-electrons, which makes them aromatic according to Hückel's rule.
 These π-electrons are then shared with the metal via covalent bonding.
-Since Fe^{2+} has six d-electrons, the complex attains an 18-electron configuration, which accounts for its stability.
-In modern notation, this sandwich structural model of the ferrocene molecule is denoted as Fe(η^{5}\-C5H5)2, where η denotes hapticity, the number of atoms through which each ring binds.
+Since Fe(2+) has six d-electrons, the complex attains an 18-electron configuration, which accounts for its stability.
+In modern notation, this sandwich structural model of the ferrocene molecule is denoted as Fe(\h{5}C5H5)2, where η denotes hapticity, the number of atoms through which each ring binds.

-The carbon–carbon bond distances around each five-membered ring are all 1.40 Å, and all Fe–C bond distances are 2.04 Å. The Cp rings rotate with a low barrier about the Cp_{(centroid)}–Fe–Cp_{(centroid)} axis, as observed by measurements on substituted derivatives of ferrocene using ^{1}H and ^{13}C nuclear magnetic resonance spectroscopy.
-For example, methylferrocene (CH_{3}C_{5}H_{4}FeC_{5}H_{5}) exhibits a singlet for the C_{5}H_{5} ring.
+The carbon–carbon bond distances around each five-membered ring are all 1.440 Å, and all Fe–C bond distances are 2.064 Å. The Cp rings rotate with a low barrier about the Cp_{(centroid)}–Fe–Cp_{(centroid)} axis, as observed by measurements on substituted derivatives of ferrocene using ^{1}H and ^{13}C nuclear magnetic resonance spectroscopy.
+For example, methylferrocene (CH3C5H4FeC5H5) exhibits a singlet for the C5H5 ring.

 From room temperature down to 164 K, X-ray crystallography yields the monoclinic space group; the cyclopentadienide rings are a staggered conformation, resulting in a centrosymmetric molecule, with symmetry group D_{5d}.
 However, below 110 K, ferrocene crystallizes in an orthorhombic crystal lattice in which the Cp rings are ordered and eclipsed, so that the molecule has symmetry group D_{5h}.
 In the gas phase, electron diffraction and computational studies show that the Cp rings are eclipsed.
 While ferrocene has no permanent dipole moment at room temperature, between 172.8 and 163.5 K the molecule exhibits an "incommensurate modulation", breaking the D_{5} symmetry and acquiring an electric dipole.

 In solution, eclipsed D_{5h} ferrocene was determined to dominate over the staggered D_{5d} conformer, as suggested by both Fourier-transform infrared spectroscopy and DFT calculations.